 And so we come to Rocky IV, which takes this tried-and-tested formula and showers it in a red, white and blue blizzard of Hollywood stardust.
 As an exercise in filmmaking, Stallone’s fourth outing as Balboa is trite and predictable and grossly formulaic, but as a time capsule into the neon hedonism of the Reagan years there are perhaps none more pertinent.
 Stallone has admitted to being at war with his own ego during the mid-1980s, and the movie plays out like some kind of facile onscreen redemption.
 Overwhelmed by material goods and taking his eye off the prize, our once humble hero has even begun to neglect his family for the ever-burning spotlight of mainstream adulation.
 Written and directed by the man himself, this is Stallone at his most extravagantly supercilious.

 To be fair, this is an interesting premise for a character of Rocky’s cinematic lineage.
-After all, how many great sports talents have found fame and fortune and gone off the rails.
-It doesn’t happy nearly as much as it used to — the godlike hand of corporate advertising sees to that — but its a believable narrative for a humble kid who once had nothing and immediately has it all handed to him and then some.
-But the ostentatious way in which the movie is presented kills any hope for genuine catharsis, and franchise staples such as Rocky’s battered post-bout speech and Adrian’s teary-eyed emergence from the blood-stained rafters begin to pang of parody, with a plot that often seems to stumble through the motions.
+How many great sports talents have found fame and fortune and gone off the rails?
+It doesn’t happen nearly as much as it used to — the godlike hand of corporate sponsorship sees to that — but its a believable narrative for a humble kid who once had nothing and immediately has it all handed to him and then some.
+But the ostentatious way in which the movie is presented kills any hope for genuine catharsis, and franchise staples such as Rocky’s battered, post-bout speech and Adrian’s teary-eyed emergence from the blood-stained rafters begin to pang of parody, with a plot that often seems to stumble through the motions.
 Based on these elements alone, Rocky IV is one uppercut away from franchise extinction.